 Fr.
 Clement T. Greenan, O.P.
 Endowed Fund to Support the Chaplaincy

 Established in 2016 following the death of Canterbury’s beloved Fr.
 Greenan to fund the purchase and maintenance of all vestments, liturgical and ecclesiastical needs, as well as provide for a special fund to use at the chaplain’s discretion.

 Established in 2013 by the friends and family of Tom & Betsy Sheehy to support the best teachers for our students.

 Established in 2015 by the Class of 1965 to provide tuition assistance to students who have lost the financial ability to complete their studies at Canterbury.

 Class of 1966 Endowed Fund for Faculty Advancement

 In recognition of their 50th Reunion the Class of 1966 Endowed Fund for Faculty Advancement was established by The Class of 1966 as a way to honor the faculty under whose tutelage they had the privilege of studying.
 The income from this endowment will be used for professional advancement such as payment of tuition for enrollment in courses that will lead to advanced degrees, or for professional development courses, seminars, conferences geared toward improving teaching skills or in advancing the depth of knowledge in their areas of academic coursework.
 Funding may also be used to support a teacher of acknowledged excellence in teaching to transition to a new area of academic study.

 Established in 2014 by the Class of 1974 in recognition of their 40th Reunion to provide financial aid to deserving students.

-Class of 1977 Memorial Fund
+Class of 1977 Memorial Fund for Athletics

 Established in 2017 by the Class of 1977 on the occasion of their 40th Reunion, this endowed fund will help support future generations of students who wish to make their mark at Canterbury (and beyond) through participation in sports.